njam/cargomedia-website/_posts/2015-06-23-pulsar-rest-api.markdown

 There are many automated tasks in everyday work.
 It is crucial to distribute the management of those tasks between not only DevOps anymore.
 The idea was to distribute small tasks on the Dev teams as well.
-One of the most important task is the deployment process of new release of every applications in multiple environments.
+One of the most important task is the deployment process of new app release in multiple environments.
 It requires a very high level of permissions and orchestration of many actions by experienced DevOps.
 As we use [Pulsar](https://github.com/nebulab/pulsar) which is built on top of [Capistrano](https://github.com/capistrano/capistrano) we decided to extend that tool with REST interface.
 It allows us to talk easily over HTTP to our tasks.
 We do it via [Hubot](https://hubot.github.com/).